AD Police Files: Release

 In North America, the series is licensed by AnimEigo, who first released the series to VHS and Laserdisc in 1993 in Japanese with English subtitles.
 They later reissued it in both formats in 1995 with an English dub produced by Southwynde Studios in Wilmington, NC.
 The show was released to bilingual DVD in 2004, with bonus content featuring music videos for various songs featured in the series as performed by Filipino singer Lou Bonnevie in addition to translation notes and production artwork.
 On September 27, 2015, AnimEigo announced that they will be funding a brand new HD telecine of the series from the original 35mm film in-house through Kickstarter, with a Blu-ray release planned for 2016.
+Though according to an update by AnimEigo on 30 December 2022, it had been reported that the film materials to A.D.
+Police Files had been lost.

 In the UK, the series was licensed by Manga Entertainment, who produced their own English dub for VHS in 1994, and later issued it onto dub-only DVD in 2004.
 Their release is now out-of-print.